adamruzicka/foreman_theme_satellite/README.md

 ### Documentation:

-Foreman's documentation is processed thorugh `documentation_url` fucntion, by overrding it from foreman_theme_satellite/app/helpers/theme_application_helper we change the documentation links.
+Foreman's documentation is processed through `#documentation_url` function, by overriding it from `app/helpers/theme_application_helper.rb` we change the documentation links.

-Connect each subject with the current links: (this is the entery point for documentation team)
+Connect each subject with relevant links: (this is the entry point for documentation team)

 ```ruby
 USER_GUIDE_DICTIONARY = {